d-run/drun-docs/docs/zh/docs/en/dak/user-guide/app-center/create-app.md

 4. App Configuration

-    - **Select App**: Choose an app from the App Center that can engage in dialogue normally.
+    - **Select App**: Choose an app from the App Center that can engage in chat normally.
-    - **Copy ID**: Used to fill in the prompts for selecting different apps during model dialogue.
+    - **Copy ID**: Used to fill in the prompts for selecting different apps during model chat.

 5. Save and Publish App